Shop Pay, Apple Pay, PayPal: Why GA4 Misses Revenue

 /products.json?limit=1to get one product handle, then the product page (/products/{handle}) where the JSON endpoint returned data

-No authentication.
-No cart additions.
-No checkout initiation.
-No PII involved.
-Every request used a Safari 17 desktop user-agent string, a 15 to 25 second timeout, and a 1.5 second delay between stores.
+No login.
+No items added to cart.
+No checkout started.
+No personal data touched.
+Every request used a Safari 17 desktop user-agent string, a 15 to 25 second timeout, and a 1.5 second pause between stores.

 What we looked for.
 The crawler grepped each store's combined HTML for regex signatures of the tracking stack, express checkout path, and third-party pipes: